License Plates & Placards in New Mexico

 Fraternal Order of Police License Plates

-Show that you are an active member of this organization via a signature from the Executive Director, pay a $27 one-time fee, and you can obtain these plates.
+Show that you are an active member of this organization via a signature from the Executive Director, pay a $27 initial fee, and you can obtain these plates.

 Emergency Medical Technician (EMT) License Plates

 If you possess a current Emergency Medical Service (EMS) certificate, you can apply to don these plates.
-There is a one-time fee of $27.
+There is an initial fee of $27.

 Handicap Plates and Placards